petros-d/docs/docs/environment-variables.md

 - How environment variables are stored on Astronomer
 - How to store Airflow Connections and Variables as environment variables

-> Some environment variables on Astronomer Cloud are set at the platform level and cannot be overridden on individual Deployments.
-For more information on these environment variables, read Platform Environment Variables.
+> Some environment variables on Astronomer Cloud are set at the platform level and cannot be overridden for individual Deployments.
+For more information on these environment variables, read [Platform Environment Variables](platform-variables).

 ## Set Environment Variables via the Astronomer UI